Our School Curriculum - inspiring ambition!

 Religious Education (RE) and Assemblies

 RE and assemblies play an important role in contributing to the aims of the school.
 The RCT locally agreed syllabus is statutory and encourages children to develop knowledge and understanding of a range of religious beliefs and cultures.
 It encourages pupils to develop a growing sense of their own identity as well as valuing and respecting the diversity in society.
 In addition, the school arranges a daily act of worship of a broadly Christian nature as required by law; assemblies include a hymn/song, religious/moral stories and reflection time/prayer.
 Assembly themes are based on the school’s values.
-Parents may request in writing for their child to be excused wholly or partly from assembly or RE.

 Additional Learning Needs (ALN)

 Penyrenglyn Primary School is committed to all pupils having equal access to the curriculum and receiving the best possible education by providing differentiated lessons that meet individual needs.
 Pupil with ALN are those who require additional learning support because they are struggling to learn in comparison with their peers.
 They have difficulty in learning because they: